apache/echarts-doc/en/option/series/bar.md

 The name of data item.

 ### value(number)
-The numeriacal value of a single data item.
+The value of a single data item.

 ### label(Object)
-the style setting of the text in a single bar.
+The style setting of the text label in a single bar.

 #### normal(Object)
 {{ use:partial-label(